pepelsbey/pepelsbey.dev/src/articles/two-columns/index.md

 ---
+title: |
-title: '6+5 ways to make a two-column layout: from pretty reasonable to completely wrong'
+    6+5 ways to make a two-column layout: from pretty reasonable to completely wrong
+desc: |
+    You probably won’t ever need eleven ways of making columns, but you might learn something new while figuring them out.
 date: 2022-07-04
 tags:
     - html